Nationals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Garcia and the Washington Nationals head into a matchup with LaMonte Wade Jr and the San Francisco Giants on Tuesday at 9:45 PM ET.
+Lane Thomas and LaMonte Wade Jr hit the field when the Washington Nationals and San Francisco Giants meet on Wednesday at Oracle Park.

-Bookmakers list the Giants as -250 favorites on the moneyline, while giving the underdog Nationals +190 moneyline odds.
-The total is 8.5 runs for the game (with -105 odds to go over and -115 odds on the under).
+The favored Giants have -155 moneyline odds against the underdog Nationals, who are listed at +125.
+The over/under is 9 runs for this matchup.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.